-MLTC211 Affiliation Hematology
+MLTC211 Affiliation Hematology 4 CREDITS

 The student is placed in a clinical hematology laboratory setting under the supervision of qualified laboratory personnel to practice learned skills and enhance their knowledge.
 This experience takes place for four weeks, full-time, weekday schedule.
-(Prerequisite: ALHC126, Grade of "C" or better in MLTC201 or POI)
+(Prerequisite: ALHC126, Grade of "C" or better in MLTC201 or POI, A passing grade must be obtained in both lecture and laboratory components of the prerequisite MLT program courses to attend the clinical affiliation for that discipline.)

-MLTC212 Affiliation Blood Bank 3 CREDITS
+MLTC212 Affiliation Blood Bank

 The student is placed in a clinical blood bank laboratory setting under the supervision of qualified laboratory personnel to practice learned skills and enhance their knowledge.
 This experience takes place for four weeks, full-time, weekday schedule.
-(Prerequisite: ALHC126, Grade of "C" or better in MLTC202 or POI)
+(Prerequisite: ALHC126, Grade of "C" or better in MLTC202 or POI, A passing grade must be obtained in both lecture and laboratory components of the prerequisite MLT program courses to attend the clinical affiliation for that discipline.)

-MLTC213 Affiliation Chemistry 3 CREDITS
+MLTC213 Affiliation Chemistry

 The student is placed in a clinical chemistry laboratory setting under the supervision of qualified laboratory personnel to practice learned skills and enhance their knowledge.
 This experience takes place for four weeks, full-time, weekday schedule.
-(Prerequisites: ALHC126, Grade of "C" or better in MLTC203 or POI)
+(Prerequisites: ALHC126, Grade of "C" or better in MLTC203 or POI, A passing grade must be obtained in both lecture and laboratory components of the prerequisite MLT program courses to attend the clinical affiliation for that discipline.)